Gay–straight alliance: Founding

-United States
+Other GSA History in the United States

-Described as "perhaps the most important precursor of the GSA movement," Los Angeles' Project 10 is seen as the start of the GSA movement.
-Founded in 1984, Project 10 was widely recognized as the first organized effort to provide support for LGBTQ youth in schools across the United States.
-The majority of its facilitators were heterosexual, and was named after the commonly held statistic that 10 per cent of the adult male population is "exclusively homosexual".
-Project 10 focused on issues such as substance use, and discussing issues of high-risk sexual behaviour.
+Founded in 1984 in the Los Angeles Unified School District, Project 10 was widely recognized as the first organized effort to provide support for LGBTQ youth in schools across the United States and has been characterized as "perhaps the most important precursor of the GSA movement."
+The majority of its facilitators were heterosexual, and the program was named after the commonly quoted statistic that 10 per cent of the adult male population is "exclusively homosexual".
+Project 10 focused on issues such as substance use and high-risk sexual behaviour.

-The first GSA was started in 1988, in Concord, Massachusetts at Concord Academy by Kevin Jennings.
 The first public school gay–straight alliance was started at Newton South High School (Newton, Massachusetts) by teacher Robert Parlin.

-GSAs made headlines in 1999 with the Federal Court ruling in Utah–East High Gay/Straight Alliance v.
+GSAs made headlines in 1999 as a result of legal developments in Utah–East High Gay/Straight Alliance v.
 Board of Education of Salt Lake City School District.
-This ruling found that denying access to a school-based gay–straight alliance was a violation of the Federal Equal Access Act giving students the right to use facilities for extra curricular activities at any school that receives public funding—regardless of private standing or religious affiliation.
+The federal district court for Utah found that denying access to a school-based gay–straight alliance was a violation of the Federal Equal Access Act giving students the right to use facilities for extracurricular activities at any public secondary school that receives federal funding.

 On January 24, 2012, the United States Secretary of Education, Arne Duncan, released a video on YouTube commemorating GSA Day and endorsing GSA clubs in schools.

 Inclusivity

-Approximately 28 per cent of participants at GSA Network identify as heterosexual.
+Approximately 28 per cent of GSA participants in a GSA Network survey identified as heterosexual.